AKSW/docs.ontowiki.net/Extensions.md

 Modules display little windows that provide additional user interface elements with which the user can affect the main window's content.
 Since some modules are highly dynamic extensions, they can be configured both statically and dynamically.
-Static configuration works in the same way as with other extensions; a module.ini file is placed in the module's root directory.
+Static configuration works in the same way as with other extensions; the configuration from the doap.n3 is available to the module.
 In addition, a module class needs to extend 'OntoWiki_Module' and can redefine several of its methods in order to allow for dynamic customization.
-If present, return values will overwrite static configuration settings in the 'module.ini' file.
+If present, return values will overwrite static configuration settings in the 'doap.n3' file ( e.g. the method getTitle overwrites the title property).

 Module classes must be named with an extension _Module_ appended to the module name with the first letter capitalized.